-2Courses completed to satisfy this requirement must include course selections from at least two different science disciplines: earth sciences, biology, chemistry, or physics, or completion of the sequence of science courses required for the International Baccalaureate Diploma.
+2Courses completed to satisfy this requirement must include course selections from at least two different science disciplines: earth sciences, biology, chemistry, or physics.
 The board must approve courses to satisfy this requirement.

 3Courses completed to satisfy this requirement must include U.S. and Virginia History, U.S. and Virginia Government, and one course in either world history or geography or both.
 The board must approve courses to satisfy this requirement.